Confidence isn’t something you suddenly wake up with one day.

 Growing up, I struggled with self-confidence and self-worth.

-I was one of the bigger girls in my class, and I learned early that my body was something to be judged, not celebrated.
+I was one of the bigger girls in my class, and I learned early on that my body was something to be judged instead of appreciated.

-If I could just change myself enough… maybe I could finally be worthy.
+If I could just change enough… maybe I’d finally be worthy.

-That pressure only compounded as I got older.
+That pressure only intensified as I got older.

 When Health Became About More Than Approval

-It wasn’t until college that I began to care about my health in a different way.
+It wasn’t until college that my relationship with movement began to shift.

 I didn’t just want workouts.